 You can find a free comparison tool online to determine the premium cost of buying a professional indemnity cover for your needs.

 13. Professional Indemnity Vs Public Liability Insurance

-Before explaining how these policies differ, let's learn first what public liability insurance is.
+Before explaining how these policies differ, let's first learn what public liability insurance is.

-Public liability insurance covers the legal liability of businesses that frequently deals with visitors on the business’ premises.
+Public liability insurance covers the legal liability of businesses that frequently deals with visitors on the business premises.

 Additionally, a business is responsible for safety if it sends employees such as a plumber or an electrician to do repair work on a customer's premises.

 Public Liability Insurance covers a business against compensation and legal fees due to death, bodily injury, or property damage, caused to a third party linked to your business.